Aviah/one-click-django-server/README.md

 ###Development Environment
-Auto-install the server, then auto-install the matching development & deployment with one-click-django-dev, avialable for [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan) or [Ubuntu 14.04 Trusty](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty) (Ubuntu on a virtual machine will do for Windows).
+After the auto-install of the server, use the auto-install locally the matching development & deployment environment with one-click-django-dev.
+The auto-install of a local dev environment is available for [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan) or [Ubuntu 14.04 Trusty](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty) (Ubuntu on a virtual machine will do for Windows).

 *Note: For simplicity, it's a single server configuration.
 Everything is installed on one VPS.
 Also, no virtualenv, one domain per server, etc. Eventaully you will have to deal with more complex configurations, but this single server VPS can take you a long way.*